bemcho/microservice-poc/README.md

 # TODO

-Countless features:
+This is an ongoing educational project with countless possible features:

-* Client apps
+* Client apps;
-* Price and promotion service
+* Price and promotion service;
-* Kafka image for inter-service asynchronous communication
+* Kafka image for inter-service asynchronous communication;
-* etc etc etc
+* etc etc etc;

+At some moment of time it will be frozen and used as a reference for a real project.